International Wine and Spirit Competition

 The International Wine & Spirit Competition is an annual wine and spirit competition founded in 1969 by the German/British oenologist Anton Massel.
 Each year the competition receives entries from over 90 countries worldwide.
-The awards given by the competition are considered as high honors in the industry.
-The event occurs annually in November, in London.
-Only products which pay the entry fee of £140 per category are judged, and three/four bottles of each product must be supplied.
+The awards given by the competition are considered as high honours in the industry.
+The judging occurs annually, in London.
+Only brands that pay the entry fee are judged, and two or four bottles of each entry must be supplied, depending on the category entered.

-Depending on the points out of 100 awarded, submitted products can receive gold outstanding, gold, silver outstanding, silver, or bronze awards, and there are no limitations on how many of each which can be awarded.
+Depending on the points out of 100 awarded, submitted drinks can receive gold outstanding (for spirits only), gold, silver, or bronze awards, and there are no limitations on how many of each which can be awarded.
 There is also an extensive range of trophies each year.

 Judging

 The judging process consists of blind tasting and panel discussion.
 Entries are judged by panels drawn from 250 specialists from around the world.

 Judging processes

-The competition has its own purpose built premises including temperature controlled cellars, tasting rooms and regular staff.
-In 2019, IWSC wine judging moved to London for the first time.
-The competition has its own storage facilities and cellaring for over 30,000 bottles.